stuart-knock/docs/UserGuide/TestCases.rst

    Global Variance corresponds to the size of the point and Variance of the Variance of nodes maps the color scale.

-|

-.. admonition:: Tutorial 3

-  **Perform a lesion**

-  **Objective**: learn how to use the connectivity editor by lesioning the connections between different brain regions.

-    #.
-Go to the `Connectivity` --> `Long Range Connectivity` page.
-    #.
-Launch the connectivity viewer.
-    #.
-Deselect the nodes you want lesion by clicking directly on the region
-       labels.
-This will remove all the incoming and ongoing connections into and from those nodes.
-    #.
-Hit the `Save Interest` button to save the new connectivity matrix.
-    #.
-Press the `Refresh` button below the Connectivity Matrix field, to see
-       your new matrix.
-Select it.
-    #. `Launch` the viewer again.
-    #.
-Your new connectivity matrix should be displayed.
-The connection
-       strengths of the lesioned nodes are now set to 0.

-|

 .. admonition:: Tutorial 4